africasiaeuro/blog/content/plone-org-upgraded.rst

 That's it!
 I hope this helps folks wrap their head around the plone.org upgrade process.
 A few closing thoughts:

 - With Cloudflare in front, we probably don't need Varnish anymore.
-- Leaving a note in ``portal_skins/custom`` to encourage folks to "please keep area clean" — does not work.
+- Leaving a note in ``portal_skins/custom`` to encourage folks to "please keep this area clean" — does not work.
 - plone.com anyone?
 I don't know the future of plone.org and I have mixed feelings about it: on the one hand, I'm proud to help maintain such an old and venerable system.
 On the other hand, I think plone.org should be retired in a way similar to old.zope.org.
 What do you think?

 ..
 [1] It shouldn't take this long.
 See: https://github.com/plone/Products.PloneOrg/commit/b04105f7c9cacf3880c12effba5ffe261d4b5163#commitcomment-3384259 for a discussion about this issue.